• Join the Club!

 • In a large bowl cream together the butter and sugar until fluffy.
 Mix in the molasses, egg, and lemon zest until well mixed.

-• Stir in the flour, baking soda, and spices.
+• Sift in the flour, baking soda, and spices and stir gently to combine.

 • Bake cookies for 10 minutes or until set.
 Cool completely on wire rack.